 The model

-Firms maximise profit via Powell’s method against a Nash equilibrium concept — they best-respond simultaneously.
+Firms maximise profit via Powell’s derivative-free method against a Nash equilibrium concept — they best-respond simultaneously.
 There is no coordination and no regulatory intervention in the baseline scenario.

 The regulator in the paper is a Soft Actor-Critic reinforcement learning agent that learns a tax schedule.
 It partitions firms into twenty fairness brackets based on their demographic selection gap (how much their uptake rates differ across income groups).
-Each bracket carries a tax rate between 0 and 1 that reduces effective margin.
-The RL agent learns the tax schedule to maximise a product of mean firm profit and a global fairness score.
+Each bracket carries a tax rate between 0 and 1 that reduces effective margin:

-The collusion result
+The collusion pathology

 In the collusion scenario, firms coordinate on high prices.
 All income groups opt out at high rates.
 The demographic gap in opt-out rates is small — all groups are excluded near-equally.
 The demand-fairness metric, which checks whether uptake rates differ across groups, scores this as approximately fair.